stbnrivas/dataModels/specs/PointOfInterest/Beach/doc/spec.md

 -   `type` : Entity type.
 It must be equal to `Beach`.

+- `dataProvider` : Specifies the URL to information about the provider of this information
+  - Attribute type: URL
+  - Optional

 -   `dateModified` : Last update timestamp of this entity.

     -   Attribute type: [DateTime](https://schema.org/DateTime)